Flash dello schermo

 }

-Imposta modalità AE su CONTROL_AE_MODE_ON_EXTERNAL_FLASH
+Imposta la modalità AE su CONTROL_AE_MODE_ON_EXTERNAL_FLASH

 CONTROL_AE_MODE_ON_EXTERNAL_FLASH è disponibile con il livello API 28 o versioni successive.
-Tuttavia, questa modalità AE non è disponibile su tutti i dispositivi, quindi controlla se è disponibile e imposta il valore di conseguenza.
+Tuttavia, questa modalità AE non è disponibile su tutti i dispositivi, quindi verifica se è disponibile e imposta il valore di conseguenza.
 Per verificare la disponibilità, utilizza CameraCharacteristics#CONTROL_AE_AVAILABLE_MODES.

 Kotlin